grocerycrud/documentation/2.x/enterprise/grocery-crud-enterprise-codeigniter-4.md

             // you can set this to `false` and you will probably not notice any difference 'optimize_sql_queries' => true,

+            // Remember the quick search upon refresh.
+The search information is stored in the browser local storage 'remember_quick_search' => false,
         ];
     }
 }</code></pre>